 Vertical Tasting - Pinot Noir

 Join us as we conduct a vertical tasting of Reustle-Prayer Rock Vineyards Pinot Noir.
-Explore the impact of vintage difference and bottle age as we taste through the 2018, 2017, 2016, 2015, and 2014 Reustle-Prayer Rock Vineyards Pinot Noir.
+Explore the impact of vintage difference and bottle age as we taste through 2018, 2017, 2016, 2015 and 2014 Reustle-Prayer Rock Vineyards Pinot Noir.
 Seating for this tasting is limited to 20 people.
-At only $25 per person it will fill up fast.
+At only $25 per person, it will fill up fast.
 Call (541) 459-6060 or email us at wine@reustlevineyards.com to RSVP.
 RSVP is required.
+Fee: $25

+Join us as we conduct a vertical tasting of Reustle-Prayer Rock Vineyards Pinot Noir.